 A trial would cover not only federal and state government pollution claims, but also cross-claims between BP and its partner companies in the Macondo site and rig.
 Barbier would decide if those companies pick up some of the estimated $26 billion in costs spawned by the disaster.

-The accident prompted hundreds of lawsuits against London- based BP; Transocean Ltd. (RIG), the Vernier, Switzerland-based owner and operator of the rig; and Houston-based Halliburton Co.
-(HAL), which provided cementing services.
+The accident prompted hundreds of lawsuits against London- based BP; Transocean Ltd. (RIG:US), the Vernier, Switzerland-based owner and operator of the rig; and Houston-based Halliburton Co.
+(HAL:US), which provided cementing services.

 Beverly Stafford, a Halliburton spokeswoman, said in an e- mail that the company is reviewing the agreement and had no comment at this time.
 The company has set aside $300 million for “loss contingencies related to Macondo,” Chief Financial Officer Mark McCollum said in a conference call today.

 “Although we continue to believe that we have substantial legal arguments and defenses against any liability, and that BP is required to indemnify us for any losses we may ultimately incur, we’ve determined that we can no longer conclude that a probable loss associated with the MDL is $0,” he said, according to a transcript.